A smart meter could help you and the person you care for

 That means you know how much your energy bills should be, which could take some of the guesswork out of balancing the budget.

 Some energy suppliers also offer an accessible version of the in-home display, with features that may help you or the person you care for.
 For example, they have larger buttons and can read information out loud.
+To find out more about Accessible In Home Displays, please visit the Smart Energy GB website.

 3. Spot when you could turn the heating up – or turn the TV off